A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Introduction

-\begin{theorem} Let $F \subseteq 2^{\omega}$ be a closed subset with infinite $s$-dimensional Hausdorff measure, and suppose $Z_F \in 2^{\omega}$ is a code for its tree.
-Then we can find a closed subset $E \subseteq F$ with positive finite Hausdorff measure whose code $Z_E$ is computable from $Z_F'$ (the first Turing jump of $Z_F$). \end{theorem}
+\begin{theorem*} Let $F \subseteq 2^{\omega}$ be a closed subset with infinite $s$-dimensional Hausdorff measure, and suppose $Z_F \in 2^{\omega}$ is a code for its tree.
+Then we can find a closed subset $E \subseteq F$ with positive finite Hausdorff measure whose code $Z_E$ is computable from $Z_F'$ (the first Turing jump of $Z_F$). \end{theorem*}

+In terms of the \emph{instance-solution} framework, this means Besicovitch's Theorem is computably reducible to the Turing jump ($\mathsf{TJ}$).

-Besicovitch's original argument suggests that infinitely many jumps of the original closed set $F$ may be required to compute the witnessing subset $E$.
-The theorem above also stands in contrast to a result by Reimann and Kjos-Hanssen (2014) regarding $G_\delta$ sets \cite{kjos2014finding}.
+As outlined above, Besicovitch's original argument suggests that infinitely many jumps of the original closed set $F$ may be required to compute the witnessing subset $E$.
+The theorems above also stands in contrast to a result by Kjos-Hanssen and Reimann regarding $G_\delta$ sets~\cite{kjos2014finding}.
 By the full Besicovitch-Davies Theorem, any $G_{\delta}$ set of infinite Hausdorff measure contains a closed subset of positive measure, but the authors exhibited a lightface $\Pi^0_2$ subset of $2^{\omega}$ whose witnessing closed subsets could not be computed from any hyperarithmetic real.

-Whether Besicovitch's Theorem is equivalent to $\text{ACA}_0$ remains open.
-However, we did show that Besicovitch implies the axioms of $\text{WWKL}_0$, or even $\text{WKL}_0$ if we impose additional structure on the witnessing subset $E$.
-(See Section 4.2 for details).
-Therefore, we at least know that Besicovitch is not provable in $\text{RCA}_0$.
+Whether Besicovitch's Theorem is equivalent to $\ACA_0$ remains open.
+However, we do show that the theorem implies the axioms of $\WWKL_0$, or even $\WKL_0$ if we impose additional structure on the witnessing subset $E$.
+(See Section~\ref{ssec:besicovitch} for details).

-While Besicovitch's theorem provided the motivation for this project, the measure theoretic and topological techniques developed along the way led to interesting avenues of study in their own right.
+While Besicovitch's Theorem provided the main motivation for this project, the measure theoretic and topological techniques developed along the way lead to interesting avenues of study in their own right.
 For one, the definition of $s$-dimensional Hausdorff measure involves taking the limit of a sequence of outer measures, called $\delta$-measures.
 If we fix one of these outer measures, we can ask a variety of questions related to its regularity properties and their reverse mathematical strength.
 These investigations also have implications for the standard Lebesgue measure on $2^{\omega}$, since any of these $s$-dimensional $\delta$-measures reduces to the Lebesgue measure when $s = 1$.